okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 ##### Response Parameters
 {:.api .api-response .api-response-params}

-Link to the primary user.
+Array containing a link to the `primary` user, or an empty array if the specified user is not yet associated with a `primary` user.

 ##### Request Example
 {:.api .api-request .api-request-example}